 If you use a great password manager like 1Password, or Keepass, you can also make sure you can easily create complex passwords — ideally, at least 20 characters long.

-Use a mix of upper case and lower case letters, numbers, and special characters like #, £, and ampersands (&).
+To create your passwords, use a mix of upper case and lower case letters, numbers, and special characters like #, £, and ampersands (&).

 With a password manager like 1Password, you don't actually need to remember your passwords.
 Why: once you’ve created the password profile, you can use 1Password to automatically copy and past in web addresses, usernames, and passwords into their relevant boxes, and click the login button for you.
 So a single mouse click can replace 4 actions and reliably log you in within seconds, and you don't need to type anything.